LeonisX/space-trader/README.md

-# Space Trader
+# Space Trader for Java 8

-Deeply refactored and upgraded version of [Space Trader for Java](https://sourceforge.net/projects/spacetraderjava/files/Space%20Trader%20Java/Version%201.12/) from Aviv Eyal (09.10.2008-03.12.2010)
+Fully reworked version of [Space Trader for Java](https://sourceforge.net/projects/spacetraderjava/files/Space%20Trader%20Java/Version%201.12/) from Aviv Eyal (09.10.2008-03.12.2010)

 The project is a Java port of the [Space Trader for Windows](https://sourceforge.net/projects/spacetraderwin) from [Jay French](http://web.archive.org/web/20040212092717/http://www.frenchfryz.com:80/jay/spacetrader/home.php) (08.12.2003-14.08.2008), which is a C# port of the [original](http://ticc.uvt.nl/~pspronck/spacetrader/STFrames.html) Palm version from Peter Spronk (2000-2002).
 [New site](https://www.spronck.net/spacetrader/).